HunterBarclay/MazeGroupProject/README.md

 ## Usage

 ### GitHub Pages
-The project is hosted with GitHub pages [here](https://kyrovibe.github.io/MazeGroupProject/).
+The project's `main` branch is hosted with GitHub pages [here](https://kyrovibe.github.io/MazeGroupProject/).

 ### Self Hosting
 This web app can be used with a simple http server and accessed by most if not all web browsers.